symfony/symfony-docs/setup/upgrade_minor.rst

 --------------------------------------------------

 In theory, you should be done!
 However, you *may* need to make a few changes to your code to get everything working.
-Additionally, some features you're using might still work, but might now be deprecated.
+Additionally, some features you are using might still work, but might now be deprecated.
 While that's fine, if you know about these deprecations, you can start to fix them over time.